Lyapunov exponents for Quantum Channels: an entropy formula and generic properties: The main example - Lyapunov exponents and entropy

 Therefore, $\norm{\bigwedge^1 W_n(\omega)} = a_1(W_n) = \norm{W_n^*W_n}^{\frac{1}{2}}$.

 Following Proposition \ref{pit} (which corresponds to Proposition 4.3 in \cite{benoist2017invariant}) we can obtain the greater Lyapunov exponent $\gamma_1$ taking the limit

 We know from \cite{BKL} that if $\Phi$ is the channel defined for such $\mu$ and $L$, then, $\Phi$ is $\Phi$-Erg.
-Moreover, the unique $\rho$, such that, $\Phi(\rho) = \rho$, is exactly the diagonal matrix $\rho$ with entries $\pi_1, \pi_2,...,\pi_k$, where $\pi = (\pi_1, \pi_2,...,\pi_k)$ is the invariant probability vector for the stochastic matrix $P$.
-We also know in this case that the entropy (see example 8.5 in \cite{BKL}) for a channel defined in \cite{BKL} is equal to the classical Shannon-Kolmogorov entropy of the stationary Markov Process associated to the column stochastic matrix $P = (p_{ij})$ (see formula in \cite{PY}).
+Assume, $\pi = (\pi_1, \pi_2,...,\pi_k)$ is the unique invariant probability vector for the stochastic matrix $P$.
+Then, the unique $\rho$, such that, $\Phi(\rho) = \rho$, is exactly the diagonal matrix $\rho$ with entries $\pi_1, \pi_2,...,\pi_k$.
+We also know, in this case, that the entropy (see example 8.5 in \cite{BKL}) for a channel as defined in \cite{BKL} is equal to the classical Shannon-Kolmogorov entropy of the stationary Markov Process associated to the column stochastic matrix $P = (p_{ij})$ (see formula in \cite{PY}).

 Now, we can estimate

 Therefore,